 Recovery from addiction is a long process and many people in Indiana and the U.S struggle with it.
 One of the main concerns for addicts, their treatment supervisors, and their families is relapse.
 In the context of addiction, relapse means going back to abusing drugs or alcohol after a period of abstaining.
 For an individual to have a successful recovery from drug abuse and addiction, they have to have had no incidence of relapse and if any, the symptoms indicating relapse were identified and dealt with in advance.
-In this article we will go over relapse prevention strategies for a successful recovery
+In this article, we will go over relapse prevention strategies for a successful recovery

 Relapse doesn’t happen all at once.
 It is a gradual process that sometimes takes weeks or months before an individual picks up a drink or starts using drugs again.
-Recognizing the early warning signs before a relapse is the best way to prevent it from happening.
+Recognizing the early warning signs of a relapse is the best way to prevent it from happening.
 Being able to recognize these signs ensures that you can give your loved one struggling with addiction the right support and resources they need to face whatever challenges they have before they resort to using drugs or alcohol again.

 Some of the common early warning signs of relapse to watch for include the individual: